looker-open-source/looker_content_observer/looker_content_observer/README.md

 - See Recording: TBD
 - Example setting up two runs, one on the production branch of an instance called MyInstance (as named in looker.ini), and a second on the my_dev_branch branch of my_test_project project in the AnotherInstance instance:
 `lco init cli -i MyInstance production -i AnotherInstance my_test_project::my_dev_branch `
+  - Note: Always use two colons '::' to between the project and branch, i.e. project::branch

 ## [2] run